gotthardp/rabbitmq-email/README.md

 catch emails sent to unknown recipients you may use an [Alternate Exchange](http://www.rabbitmq.com/ae.html).

+To decrease message size and for security reasons the adapter may filter content of each email published to the AMQP exchange.
+The adapter will:
+ - pass to AMQP only selected MIME headers (Subject, Message-Id)
+ - select only one part of `multipart/alternative` content
+ - remove unknown, or vulnerable `multipart/mixed` body parts

+### AMQP to SMTP

 The adapter also consumes a set of AMQP queues.
 Each queue is linked with a "default" domain name.
 When a message is consumed, its AMQP routing key is examined to determine the target SMTP address.